 Major credit cards are usually accepted by large hotels and western-style restaurants throughout the Seychelles.
 Ensure you have adequate cash to cover purchases where credit is unavailable.

 ATM facilities exist at major banks in Mahe, Praslin and La Digue but will dispense Seychelles Rupees only.
-Foreign currency can be changed at banks or authorised bureau de change only.
-It is a criminal offence to change money with unauthorised persons.
+Foreign currency can be changed at banks or authorized bureau de change only.
+It is a criminal offence to change money with unauthorized persons.
 Credit cards are widely accepted throughout the Seychelles.

 For more information on insurance, see our travel insurance page.

 For a current list of public holidays in the Seychelles go to:

 For LGBTQI-travelers visiting the Seychelles, there’s little to worry about but some discretion is advised with open displays of affection as there is no open gay or lesbian scene in the country.

 Intrepid is committed to travelling in a way that is respectful of local people, their culture, local economies and the environment.
 It's important to remember that what may be acceptable behavior, dress and language in your own country, may not be appropriate in another.
 Please keep this in mind while travelling.

 In Seychelles, we stay in locally run accommodation including guesthouses, smaller-scale hotels and homestays in an effort to support the local economies.
 We also visit locally-run restaurants and markets where travelers will have opportunities to support local businesses and purchase handicrafts created by local artisans.